niklr/crowdmint/README.md

 CrowdMINT is a blockchain based solution leveraging NFTs to crowdfund community projects.

-The developed smart contract supports both the fixed AON (All-Or-Nothing) and the flexible KIA (Keep-It-All) [crowdfunding models](https://www.researchgate.net/publication/272306935_Crowdfunding_Models_Keep-it-All_vs_All-or-Nothing).
+The developed smart contracts support both the fixed AON (All-Or-Nothing) and the flexible KIA (Keep-It-All) [crowdfunding models](https://www.researchgate.net/publication/272306935_Crowdfunding_Models_Keep-it-All_vs_All-or-Nothing).
 A big advantage of smart contracts is most of the fees known from conventional crowdfunding platforms are eliminated.
 However, possible business uses cases could involve a small fee when creating projects or after successful campaigns, directly programmed into the smart contract.